-Science pathway: International Year
+Science Pathway: International Year

 The International Year science degree pathway delivers the freshman courses that international students require for a Science degree, including Pre-medical options, at Roosevelt University.
 Students take 28-30 academic credits.

-You take a combination of English language and academic courses.
+When you enroll in the International Year pathway, you take a combination of English language and academic courses.
 If you join with a lower English level, you take more English language courses at the start, and academic courses are introduced more gradually throughout the duration of your International Year program:

 Note: The above is an indication of program content.
 Courses are subject to change.